-Long-term intimacy requires something the early days did not: skill.
+Long-term intimacy for couples requires something the early days did not: skill.
 The ability to see your partner clearly after ten thousand mornings together.
 The ability to feel them fully when your body would rather numb out.
 The ability to speak your desire honestly when it would be easier to say nothing.
 These capacities do not develop by accident.
-They are trained through practice.
+They are trained through practice — specific, body-based practice that the Yoga of Intimacy Path was designed to teach.

 What Long-Term Intimacy Actually Requires